 During a medical history and physical exam, the doctor will ask the affected person and a close relative or partner about recent illnesses or other life events that could cause memory loss or other symptoms such as behavioral problems.
 The doctor may ask the person to bring in all medicines he or she takes.
 This can help the doctor find out if the problem might be caused by the person being overmedicated or having a drug interaction.

 Although a person may have more than one illness causing dementia, symptoms sometimes can distinguish one form from another.
-For example, early in the course of frontotemporal dementia, people may display a lack of social awareness and develop obsessions with eating, neither of which occurs early in other dementias.
+For example, early in the course of frontotemporal dementia, people may display a lack of social awareness and develop obsessions with eating.

 Mental status exam

 A doctor or other health professional will conduct a mental status exam.
 This test usually involves such activities as having the person tell what day and year it is, repeat a series of words, draw a clock face, and count back from 100 by 7s.